How to Drain a Central Heating System

 Step 3: Turn off the water supply

 Next, you should turn off the water supply that’s connected to your boiler.
-Doing so will stop the water from entering the unit, while you’re working on the system.
-Look for a stop tap, if you can’t locate one, find the ball valve and tie it up to the wooden laid (this should be located on the cistern, at the top).
+Doing so will stop the water from entering the unit while you’re working on the system.
+Look for a stop tap; if you can’t locate one, find the ball valve and tie it up to the wooden latch (this should be located on the cistern, at the top).

 Step 4: Locate the drain-off valve